Looking for the best things to do in Lagos, Nigeria?

 From the elegant interior, to the thoughtful menu consisting of Nigerian and international dishes, to the mellow but classy patio, Nok hits the mark on every point.

 20. Taste Hans and Rene Gelato

 Simply put, this is some of the best gelato you’ll find on the planet.
-A Nigerian company, but one that churns out the sweet stuff with the skills of an Italian, Hans and Rene gelato is hugely popular with the locals and makes for a great break from the Lagos heat.
+A Nigerian company, but one that churns out the sweet stuff with the skills of an Italian, Hans and Rene gelato is hugely popular with the locals and makes for a fun thing to do on a hot Lagos day.

 There are multiple locations throughout the city, so a sweet treat is never too far away while exploring the best things to do in Lagos Nigeria.

 21. Soak in the Vibes at Art Café

 A funky café with an eclectic interior and inviting patio space, the Art Café is the perfect place to catch up with a friend over a cup of coffee, grab a drink, or get some work done.

 This charming urban oasis is located in Victoria Island (not far from Nok Restaurant), making it the thing to do in Lagos for a quick break from the afternoon sun during a day out exploring, or for a drink and food to wind down your evening.